Are you looking for the best Kilimanjaro packing list? You’ve come to the right place!

 Clothing for Kilimanjaro: Lower Body

-As with the base layer for your upper body, you’ll be needing 1 pair of thermals for your lower body.
+As with the base layer for your upper body, you’ll need 1 pair of thermals for your lower body.

-Hiking pants for women: 2 x long yoga pants (tights)
+Hiking pants for women: 2 long yoga pants (tights)

 Yoga pants are a great alternative to hiking pants for women as they are stretchy and more comfortable.